 T.E.A.C.H.
-Early Childhood Arkansas pays for 90% of tuition and books, provides and $80 travel stipend each semester, reimburses the center for $11 per hour of release time given, provides $450 in bonuses for teachers who complete their contract and provides counseling and administrative support for the program.
+Early Childhood ® pays for 90% of tuition and books, provides an $80 travel stipend each semester, reimburses the center for $11 per hour of release time given, provides $450 in bonuses for teachers who complete their contract and provides counseling and administrative support for the program.

-Centers must agree to sponsor a scholarship teacher by contributing a portion of the cost of tuition (5%), giving teachers paid release time each week (3-6 hours a week) and agreeing to award the teacher a $300 bonus upon completion of the one-year scholarship contract.
+Centers must agree to sponsor a scholarship teacher by contributing a portion of the cost of tuition (5%), giving teachers paid release time each week (3-6 hours) and agreeing to award the teacher a $300 bonus upon completion of the one-year scholarship contract.
 T.E.A.C.H.
-Early Childhood Arkansas will reimburse centers for $11 per hour of release time.
+Early Childhood ® Arkansas will reimburse centers for $11 per hour of release time.

 To help with their cost of the degree, teachers may also look for additional sources of scholarships and grants, including Pell Grants.
 If they are eligible, they may use those funds towards their portion of books/tuition and living expenses.
 Teachers may also choose to obtain their CDA credential while working on their Associate degree.
 In this case, the T.E.A.C.H. grant will cover 90% of the cost of the CDA assessment.

 As scholarship recipients, teachers must attend classes and successfully complete 9-15 semester hours toward a certificate, diploma or associate degree in early childhood education during the contract year.
 Teachers are expected to contribute 5% of the cost of tuition and 10% of the cost of books each semester.
 At the end of the scholarship year, teachers must promise to continue to teach at their sponsoring center for another year in return for a bonus.